JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 A:

-3. Lower code quality: Failing to follow modern standards reduces readability.
+3. Decreased code quality: Failing to align with modern specifications reduces readability and maintainability.

-Q4: Which method is best for long strings?
+Q4: Which method is best for handling long strings?

 let longText = "This is a very long text string used for testing purposes.";